Regulations about the quantity of food and drink consumed

 - religious law

-It is extraordinarily rare for cultures to condone gluttony, the conventional exaggerations of the eating behaviour of the ancient Roman elite notwithstanding.
+It is extraordinarily rare for cultures to condone gluttony, the conventional exaggerations of the eating behavior of the ancient Roman elite notwithstanding.
 Most people cannot afford to be gluttons.
 A clear-cut example of the other extreme, gastronomic asceticism, is provided by American Indians of the northeastern United States, among whom eating sparingly was an ideal.
 Preparation for this attitude began in early childhood with short fasts of a day or two, culminating in the 10-day puberty fast, which also had religious significance.
 Isolated during this fast in a tiny wickiup without food or water, a child had to supplicate the deities for a vision (easily induced under such conditions), which came in the form of a supernatural figure (usually in animal shape) that was to become his guardian spirit.

 Rules pertaining to drink are even more varied.
 Tribal groups throughout the world (except in Oceania and most of North America) knew alcohol.
 In each case rules concerning its use were adopted.
 Although a high intake of alcohol always has physiological effects, people’s comportment is determined more by what their society tells them is the way to behave when consuming alcohol than by its toxic effects.
 In many societies drinking is an established part of the total round of social activities.
 For example, the American anthropologist Robert McCorkle Netting observed that the Kofyar of northern Nigeria “make, drink, talk, and think about beer.”
 All social relations among them are accompanied by its consumption, and fines are levied in beer payments.
 Ostracism takes the form of exclusion from beer drinking.
 Beer plays such a central role in their lives that Kofyar men seem to “believe that man’s way to god is with beer in hand.”
 Their beer, however, is weak in alcoholic content and is quite nutritious.
 Furthermore, they rarely consume European beer and never drink distilled liquor.
 Among Central and South American peasants, men are allowed or required to drink themselves into a state of stupefaction during religious celebrations (fiestas).
 Though this drinking is frequent and heavy, it does not appear to result in addiction.
 Representative of the other extreme are the Hopi and other American Indian tribes of the Southwest who have banned all alcoholic beverages (and almost all narcotics), asserting that these substances threaten their way of life.